bryansteiner/gpu-passthrough-tutorial/README.md

 It's **very important** that when we passthrough a core, we include its sibling.
 To get a sense of which cores are siblings, use the command `$ cat /proc/cpuinfo | grep "core id"`.
 A matching core id means that the associated threads run on the same physical core.<span name="return15"><sup>[15](#footnote15)</sup></span>

-If you're more of a visual learner, perhaps a diagram of your CPUs architecture will help you visualize what's going on.
+If you're more of a visual learner, perhaps a diagram of your CPU architecture will help you visualize what's going on.
 Download the `hwloc` package with `$ sudo apt install hwloc`.
 Then simply type the command `$ lstopo`:

 <div align="center">
     <img src="./img/lstopo.png" width="450">
 </div><br>

 It's time to edit the XML configuration of our VM.
-I've added the following lines of code (NOTE: customize for your processor):
+I've added the following lines of code (customize for your processor):

 ```
 <vcpu placement="static">12</vcpu>